GLOBAL MARKETS-World stocks slip, await CPI, U.S. midterms outcome | Business

 GLOBAL MARKETS-World stocks slip, await CPI, U.S. midterms outcome

-World stocks slid below recent seven-week highs and the dollar rose on Wednesday as investors awaited both the results of the U.S. mid-term elections and key data on consumer prices that could impact the Federal Reserve's policy on interest rates.
+"After a few days of positive market performance, the fact that there's some uncertainty about the midterm election outcome is resulting in declines today," said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.
+"Markets crave certainty, they don't have it yet."
+Stock markets have tended to perform better under a split government.
+Average annual S&P 500 returns have been 14% in a split Congress and 13% in a Republican-controlled Congress under a Democratic president, according to data since 1932 analyzed by RBC Capital Markets.

-World stocks slid below recent seven-week highs and the dollar rose on Wednesday as investors awaited both the results of the U.S. mid-term elections and key data on consumer prices that could impact the Federal Reserve's policy on interest rates.
-Bitcoin, the biggest cryptocurrency by market value, fell 9.81% to $16,730.00 amid concerns about the stability of the sector after a "liquidity crunch" led major exchange FTX into a potential deal with rival Binance.
-The Wall Street Journal reported that Binance would likely walk away from the deal, citing a source familiar with the situation.
+U.S. stocks fell sharply and the dollar rose on Wednesday as investors awaited both the results of the U.S. midterm elections and key data on consumer prices that could impact the Federal Reserve's policy on interest rates.
+A deal for major cryptocurrency exchange FTX collapsed late in the session as bigger rival Binance said it was pulling out, news that heightened concerns about the sector's stability.

+Stocks in Europe and on Wall Street fell as the outcome of the midterm elections remained unclear as a better-than-expected showing by Democrats muddied the outlook for fiscal spending and regulation.
+"After a few days of positive market performance, the fact that there's some uncertainty about the midterm election outcome is resulting in declines today," said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.

+"Markets crave certainty, they don't have it yet."
+Stock markets have tended to perform better under a split government.

 Investors cheered Meta's decision to reduce spending, but a weak advertising market for the company points to a difficult economic outlook as the Fed hikes rates to tame high inflation.
 Data on the U.S. consumer price index (CPI) is due on Thursday, with economists polled by Reuters forecasting a decline in both the monthly and yearly core numbers for October to 0.5% and 6.5%, respectively.

-The yield on 10-year Treasury notes was up 2.3 basis points to 4.151%.
+The yield on 10-year Treasury notes was down 3.1 basis points to 4.097%.
 Oil prices sank after industry data showed U.S. crude stockpiles rose more than expected and on concerns a rebound in COVID-19 cases in top importer China would hurt fuel demand.

 U.S. gold futures settled 0.1% lower at $1,713.70.